BKlemm/enterprise-stack/README.md

 ```

 ATTENTION: hot reloading will so not work, if you want hot reloading ->

+Example website: (rest of available commands you will find in the package.json)
 ```
 cd frontend && npm run start:website
 ```